DottoreTozzi/iSpindel-TCP-Server/README_en.md

 # iSpindel Generic TCP Server

 #### (iSpindle.py Version 3.1)
+**New (09.01.2021)
+- Bugfix for calibration
+- index.php is testing, if default values exists for calibration table.
+	- If not, table will be upgraded automatically.
+	- Funvtion can be also extended for poetential database changes at a later point of time.
+- to apply bugfix, just run an update as described in the install_en.md files

 **New (03.01.2021)
 - Added Help in English
 - Home Button included im Repo.